Christian businessman sent to federal prison for freeing child from court-imposed lesbian ‘mother’

 ‘Court-ordered sexual abuse’ at service of LGBT agenda

 Zodhiates regards himself as the target of a politically-motivated prosecution that served to promote the LGBT agenda embraced at the time by the administration of Barack Obama.
 He maintains he broke no law in helping Lisa and Isabella to leave the country, and that federal prosecutors manipulated the case to achieve a guilty verdict against him.
-In the process, said Zodhiates, they managed to exclude evidence of abuse against Isabella by Jenkins.

 “Lisa Miller had full custody of her daughter when they left the country,” Zodhiates told LifeSiteNews a few days before his imprisonment.
 “They had no travel restrictions and had legal passports.
 No laws were broken by anyone, except by Janet Jenkins, who sexually abused a very young child.”